pudly/schmopera-hugo/content/articles/morbid-musings-art-death.md

 date = "2016-05-21T12:29:00+01:00"
 lastmod = "2016-05-22T10:47:00+01:00"
 publishDate = "2016-05-21T13:06:00+01:00"
 short_description = "Does it mean that all art is rooted in the morbid?
 A desperate attempt to sweep the dust of life under a beautifully crafted rug?
-A shout into the constant turnover of individual humans sharing their time on Earth, asking \"does anyone care that I'm here?\"" slug = "morbid-musings-art-death" title = "Morbid musings: art &amp; death"
+A shout into the constant turnover of individual humans sharing their time on Earth, asking &quot;does anyone care that I&#039;m here?&quot;" slug = "morbid-musings-art-death" title = "Morbid musings: art &amp; death"
 +++